MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 "That does help assuage some concern that we might have about whether she's being taking advantage of, being exploited, that it's not some sort of circus spectacle that is going to do some long-term damage to her development both as a fighter but more importantly as a person," Klein said.

 "So if she has good support around her and folks who are concerned with long-term interest as well, that's helpful.
 That's the biggest thing about 12-year-olds.
 Certainly, they can think through a lot of things.
-They can be bright and precocious but that long-term vision of life is not there."
+They can be bright and precocious, but that long-term vision of life is not there."

 Momo confirms that when asked about her own future.
 She wants to continue fighting for Deep Jewels and thinks an eventual run at Invicta FC sounds good.
 The UFC?
 It's too big and too far away to imagine right now.